Béni Mellal-Khénifra: Economy

-Agriculture is the backbone of the region's economy.
-Major crops include cereals, beetroot, olives, citrus fruits and pomegranates; the production of milk and meat is also substantial.
+Agriculture comprises the majority of the region's economy.
+Major crops include cereals, beetroot, olives, citrus fruits, and pomegranates; the production of milk and meat is also substantial.
 The Ouled Abdoun Basin near Khouribga holds 44% of Morocco's phosphate reserves.

 Infrastructure

-The Berrechid–Beni Mellal expressway connects the region with the rest of the national expressway network, passing through the cities of Beni Mellal, Oued Zem and Khouribga as it heads northwest to Berrechid just south of Casablanca.
+The A4 expressway connects the region with the rest of the national expressway network, passing through the cities of Beni Mellal, Oued Zem an, d Khouribga as it heads northwest to Berrechid just south of Casablanca.
 National Route 8 is another important highway, connecting Beni Mellal and Khenifra with Marrakesh in the southeast and Fez in the northwest.
-Beni Mellal Airport is served by Royal Air Maroc, and there is a rail line with passenger service that runs between Oued Zem, Khouribga and Casablanca.
+Beni Mellal Airport is served by Royal Air Maroc, and there is a rail line with passenger service that runs between Oued Zem, Khouribga, and Casablanca.